-Section 3: Resource Collection (Refer to your CDA® Competency Standards book: Infant-Toddler Edition, Preschool Edition or Family Child Care Edition for specific instructions)
+Section 3: Resource Collection (If possible, use The Child Development Associate National Credentialing Program and CDA Competency Standards books: Infant-Toddler Edition, Preschool Edition or Family Child Care Edition, at https://store.cdacouncil.org/cdaapplicationpackets.aspx)

 This section of the file contains 17 specific items organized by Competency Area.
 Each item should be numbered so that it can easily be located.
-Some of the items will vary slightly depending upon which type of CDA® you are applying for - Infant/Toddler, Preschool, or Family Child Care.
+Some of the items will vary slightly depending upon which type of CDA you are applying for - Infant/Toddler, Preschool, or Family Child Care.